 - Performs site closure activities when all required protocol visits and follow-ups are completed

-- Manages multiple protocols across multiple therapeutic areas, which may require travel based upon assigned site location and/or geographic territory.
+- Manages multiple protocols across therapeutic areas, which may require travel based on assigned site location and geographic territory.

 - Ensures completeness and quality of data submitted from study sites.
 Ensures eCRF data is available and current by using the available systems to follow site activities.

 - Oversees activities of site personnel over whom there is no direct authority.